Maheshbabu777/semantic-code-search/README.md

 It combines two complementary approaches:

-- **Exact search** — KMP and Boyer-Moore string algorithms for precise pattern matching (character positions, line numbers)
+- **Exact search** — KMP and Boyer-Moore string algorithms for precise pattern matching with line and column resolution
 - **Semantic search** — `st-codesearch-distilroberta-base` embeddings stored in ChromaDB for natural language → code retrieval

 ---